by SG Wilson of Earth 349

 “Er, I am sorry if I wronged thee, fair lady,” muttered Dane, deflated though still proud and resplendent in his magnificent armor.
 “Please go on.”

 Blark stirred from his moping as if awakening from a dream.
 He spoke tentatively: “M’lady, you are the fairest of the fair, with your flaxen hair and eyes that glitter like diamonds.
 But why have you chosen me?
-I am but a tainted creature!
 I, who do not deserve to walk beneath the sun!”

-The Diamond-Studded Queen addressed Blark sympathetically.
-“You may be the ugly spawn of a foul union, an impure blight on the purity of this land, but you have something to offer.
+The Diamond Queen addressed Blark sympathetically.
+“You may be foul, you may be hideously ugly and wretched, but you have something to offer.
 Each of you has something to offer, is that not right, Mr. Daggerlick?”

-Kito Daggerlick, clever rascal that he was, was stuffing a silver candelabra from a nearby table into his magic bag.
+Kito Daggerlick, clever rascal that he was, was stuffing a silver candelabra from a nearby table into his magic bag of infinite holding.
 The guards drew their swords.
 “Who invited this knave?
 He’s greedy as a dwarf!” smirked Merryfun.
 Waddle reached for his axe, but Bixby placed a hand on his tiny shoulder and the dwarf calmed down.

 “Oops,” said Kito, smiling charmingly.

-“It is all right,” laughed the Diamond-Studded Queen, emitting a musical sound like the song of a siren, the pipes of a satyr.
+“It is all right,” laughed the Diamond Queen, emitting a musical sound like the song of a siren, the pipes of a satyr.
 “If it is treasure you seek, gentle burglar —”

 Kito cocked a wry eyebrow and listened in earnest, as did they all.